TheGreenNoodle/everything-spacex/README.md

 ### Launch Vehicles

-Goes over each Vehicle and what it is used for.
+Goes over each vehicle and what it is used for.

 ### News